rumpkernel/rumprun-packages/README.md

 [Rumprun unikernel](http://repo.rumpkernel.org/rumprun).

 Packaging is done in a BSD ports-like fashion, with individual packages as subdirectories of this repository.
-Additionally, `stubetc` provides a minimal `/etc` tree required by most applications (contains e.g. `/etc/services`), and `scripts` provides helper scripts for the the package build process.

 __NOTE__ to users: check the license of each individual package to make sure it suits your deployment needs.
 Unlike everything else provided